GiorgiaTortora/napari-roi-registration/README.md

 ### Registration Widget

 1. Create a new Labels layer and draw one or more labels where you want to select a ROI (Region Of Interest).
-Every color represent a different label which is a different ROI.
+Each color in the same Labels layer represent a different label which is a different ROI.

 ![raw](https://github.com/GiorgiaTortora/napari-roi-registration/blob/main/images/Picture1.png)